 His most recent efforts as screenwriter-director are “Pas mon genre” (“Not My Type,” 2014) and his latest, the French-Belgian political drama “Chez Nous” (“This Is Our Land,” 2017), both with Émilie Dequenne in the leading role and as the driving force of films which have something substantial to say about the location where they are filmed, the characters Mr. Belvaux introduces delicately and the stories he always tells truthfully and convincingly.
 They keep him in the spotlight as one of the brightest, most original, and most persuasive filmmakers of the European continent.

-While both films are interesting, intriguing and intelligent dramas, solid as a rock and hitting their mark at once, Belgian-born Mr. Belvaux explains that there’s more to it that connects both films when we meet at the Belgian RTBF television studios to talk about “Chez nous.”
-Earlier, the film, about a nurse living and working in northeast France who becomes involved in a far-right political party, premiered at film festivals in Lyon and Rotterdam, and was widely praised, including by The Hollywood Reporter as you can read here in their February 9 review.
+While both films are interesting, intriguing, and intelligent dramas, solid as a rock and hitting their mark at once, Belgian-born Mr. Belvaux explains there’s more to it that connects both films when we meet at the Belgian RTBF television studios, to talk about “Chez nous.”
+Earlier, the film, about a nurse living and working in northeast France who becomes involved in a far-right political party, premiered at film festivals in Lyon and Rotterdam and was widely praised, including by The Hollywood Reporter as you can read here in their February 9 review.

 Mr. Belvaux, how did the initial idea of “Chez nous” come about?